matthewafay/Army-Men-II-Win-11-GFX-Improvement/README.md

 - Check that Steam appears in Windows "Add or Remove Programs"

 **"Army Men [game] not found"**
-- Verify the selected game is installed via Steam
+- Verify the selected game is installed via Steam (should show "Installed" in the menu)
 - Check that the game appears in your Steam library
 - Try running Steam as administrator and verify game files
-- Make sure you selected the correct game number (1 for Army Men 2, 2 for Toys in Space)
+- Make sure you selected the correct game number (1 for Army Men, 2 for Army Men II, 3 for Army Men RTS, 4 for Toys in Space)
+- If the game shows "(Not Installed)", install it from Steam first

 **"Failed to detect screen resolution"**
 - Update your display drivers